adamus1red/tripping-octo-adventure/_posts/2013-11-30-professional-issues-1.md

 ---
 layout: page
-title: The Professionl Body Part 1
+title: The British Computer Society
-excerpt: The professional body for computing in the United Kingdom . . .
+excerpt: The professional body for computing in the United Kingdom . . .  - The professional body
+author: Tom Maxwell
 ---

 ###The British Computer Society